CindyCindy424/MiniTorch/README.md

 <img src="https://minitorch.github.io/minitorch.svg" width="50%">

-MiniTorch is a pure Python re-implementation of the Torch API designed to be simple, easy-to-read, tested, and incremental.
-Core features includes computational graph, autograd, backpropagation, and CUDA support, PyTorch compatible.
-The final library can run Torch code.
+MiniTorch is a lightweight Python re-implementation of the Torch API, designed to be straightforward, easy to understand, and modular.
+Its key features include a computational graph, automatic differentiation (autograd), backpropagation, and CUDA support, while maintaining compatibility with PyTorch.
+The final library is capable of running Torch code.